Role on Governing Body: Co-opted Governor since October 2019.

 Relevant experience: I have spent much of my social work career supporting children with special needs and their families.

-Role on Governing Body: Governor since 2005
+Role on Governing Body: Co-opted Governor.
+I have been a governor since 2005

 Background: I am married and we have a son who lives 10 minutes away from us and a daughter who lives in Australia!
 We have two football-mad grandsons and enjoy being in the countryside and listening to music